hpe-dev-incubator/hpe-dev-portal/content/blog/glc-scim-api-integration-with-okta-scim-adapter-1.md

 ![](/img/scim2app.png)

-* Step 4 b: Here is a list of 6 attributes to keep and the rest can be discarded
+* Step 4 b: Select the six attributes shown in the following screenshot and discard the rest.

 ![](/img/attributes.png)